Total Pageviews

 D) Sunset Celebration 😎 everyday at Mallory Square for this event

-E) Key West Historic Marker Tour is a self-guided walkabout that takes in 50 locations that provides information of its history & culture
+E) Key West Historic Marker Tour is a self-guided walkabout that takes in 50 locations that provides information of its history and culture

-F) Butterfly & Nature Conservatory ($15 US) with hundreds of different species of butterflies & birds plus tropical plants
+F) Butterfly / Nature Conservatory (low cost of $15 US) with hundreds of different species of butterflies and birds plus tropical plants

-The Overseas Highway is made up of 42 bridges of 180 kms/113 miles of pavement that connects mainland Florida to Key West which runs over the Atlantic Ocean, Florida Bay, through the Keys & the Gulf of Mexico
+The Overseas Highway is made up of 42 bridges of 180 kms/113 miles of pavement that connects mainland Florida to Key West which runs over the Atlantic Ocean, Florida Bay, through the Keys and onto the Gulf of Mexico

-Now next time you watch any of these flicks try & notice this engineering marvel that was featured
+Now next time you watch any of these flicks try and notice this engineering marvel that was featured

 A) True Lies